-We are a small family in-home cattery and we are dedicated to producing beautiful, healthy and most importantly, Ragdolls with a great temperament.
-Our kittens are all home raised with lots of love and attention at our home in south west Missouri.
+Welcome to Ozark Ragdolls!
+We are a small in-home cattery and we are dedicated to producing beautiful, healthy and most importantly, Ragdolls with a great temperament.
+Our kittens are all hand raised from day one with lots of love and attention at our home in southwest Missouri.
 We place a special emphasis on temperament, and believe that our kittens should be gentle, loving, and exceptionally connected to their human companions.
 We also believe that by responsible breeding we can have healthier Ragdolls far into the future.
-We, spend many hours with our kittens, taking special care, and paying attention to detail.
-We take the raising of kittens very seriously.
-Each kitten is watched for personality while we play, feed and care for them.
-We don’t like to raise more than a few litters a year so that each litter receives all the personal care a litter should receive.
-Our queens and kittens get a lot of attention and care during this time.
+We, spend many hours with our kittens, taking special care, playing with, loving on, and paying attention to detail.
+We don’t like to raise more than a few litters a year so that each litter receives all the personal care and attention a litter should receive.

 About the ragdoll breed

 Ragdolls are large, laid-back, semi longhaired cats with captivating blue eyes.
 The Ragdoll is a pointed breed, which means that the body is lighter in color than the points (the face, legs, tail and ears).
 The Ragdoll cat is carefully bred to produce large affectionate animals in three patterns, two with white (mitted and bi-color) and one with no white (colorpoint).
 The ideal Ragdoll is a well balanced cat, with no extreme features.
 Altered males will usually top the scale at 15-20 pounds; females are proportionately smaller and usually weigh between 10-15 pounds at maturity.
 Ragdolls are slow-maturing, reaching full coat color at two years, and full size and weight at four.